|2018 - 2019 Mentoring and College/Success Readiness Program

 resident in their own written words.
 Inspired by Jason Reynolds' free verse novel Long Way Down, this project

-encourages participants to write a collection of free verse pieces describing their environment, feelings, and
+encourages participants to write a collection of free verse pieces describing their environment, feelings, and thoughts.

-The My Words, Strong Words Project culminates with the production of a soft cover book containing a collection
+The My Words, Strong Words Project culminates with the production of a soft cover book containing a collection of

-leaders during a celebratory public program.
+during a celebratory public program.

 Time is set aside at each Mentoring and College/Success Readiness Program session to complete a specific task